Bali's holiest peak

-Climbing Bali’s Gunung Agung is easily the most physically taxing activity I have ever done.
+Until I climbed Rinjani, climbing Bali’s Gunung Agung was easily the most physically taxing activity I had ever done.
 And while this was my second attempt (the first was unsuccessful as someone in our group couldn’t go on), I still wasn’t as prepared as I could have been.
 Other climbers I saw on the day were not prepared at all.
 While this isn’t a technical climb, it is a difficult one and you’ll make it a little easier for yourself by keeping the following points in mind.

 Treat the mountain with respect